ACTION ALERTS

 The San Francisco Climate Emergency Coalition has been actively meeting with the mayor’s budget staff and supervisors.

 San Francisco has an ambitious Climate Action Plan (CAP), which Mayor London Breed proudly introduced in 2021.
-Confusingly, in the past two city budget cycles, she funded it at $0.
-The city is in danger of missing its climate goals without serious efforts to fund and implement the CAP.
+Confusingly, the plan is still not properly funded and the city is in danger of missing its climate goals without serious efforts to fund and implement the CAP.

 The climate crisis impacts the city in countless ways.
 It is a public health crisis, and funding climate initiatives will improve residents’ and the planet’s health.
 Such initiatives are also critical to address environmental justice and equity issues in San Francisco and improve the lives of underserved, low-income, and BIPOC communities.
 Climate initiatives will attract more businesses and tourists, create jobs, and elevate the status of San Francisco as a world-class city.

 Mayors around the world are leading on aggressive climate policies in their cities.
-It’s time for Mayor Breed to show that she is a serious leader who recognizes that climate action is the path to a livable, equitable, and rejuvenated San Francisco, by committing to funding $7 million for SFE in her 2023-2024 budget and to a city bond that would help fund building electrification and other climate friendly projects.
+It’s time for Mayor Lurie to show that he is a serious leader who recognizes that climate action is the path to a livable, equitable, and rejuvenated San Francisco.

 Prevent California from a Nuclear Disaster